saadq/blyss/readme.md

 # JavaScript Blyss Style

-A stricter [standard](https://github.com/feross/standard) of code style.
+A stricter [standard](https://github.com/feross/standard) of code style that is compatible with [prettier](https://github.com/prettier/prettier).

 ## Installation